antoine71/AlgoInvest/README.md

                         Wallet capacity in Euros (default: 500) -a ALGORITHM, --algorithm ALGORITHM
-                        Type of algorithm: "knapsack" or "brute_force" (brute force algorithm is not recommended to compute more than 6 shares) (default: knapsack)
+                        Type of algorithm: "knapsack" or "brute_force" (brute force algorithm is not recommended to compute more than 6 shares) (default: "knapsack")
 ```

 The repository contains 3 shares sample files located in the subfolder data that can be used for testing purpose or as templates: